 Zühlke is know-how sponsor

-The university involves project partners, sponsors and other supporters.
-Zühlke supports the ETH team with its know-how.
+The technical university involves project partners, sponsors and other supporters.
+Zühlke supports the ETH team with its know-how and financially.
 Expert knowledge was needed, especially for safety-critical aspects, to verify and second-hand check self-developed components.
 Zühlke support included reviews of architecture, code, hardware, and user experience, FEM analysis of the wings, advice on avionics cabling assembly, calibration of instruments and natural frequency analysis as well as the analysis of the test stand.

-In just eight months, the project team succeeds in electrifying the Sling TSi powered aircraft.
+In two years, the project team succeeds in electrifying the Sling TSi powered aircraft and carrying out its first flight.
 This pioneering achievement is intended to lead aviation into a sustainable future.
 With the further development of battery technology, electric aviation offers interesting economic prospects in the medium to long term.
 ETH is deepening the knowledge required for this with an alliance of industrial partners, thereby strengthening Switzerland as a business location.

 Christian Weber